yannickBurkhardt/LongTermPlanner/README.md

 ![Time-optimal trajectory](images/profile.svg?raw=true)

 When calculating a trajectory, it must be checked if the limits are reached.
-In most cases, analytic equations are used to calculate the switching times.
+For all cases, analytic equations to calculate the switching times could be found.
-However, for cases in which the maximal velocity is not reached, the solution is approximated numerically.

 ## Time scaling